ac-dcz/Hydra/readme.md

 }
 ```

-**2. Add your SSH public key to your AWS account**
+**2. Add your SSH public key to your Aliyun account**

-You must now [add your SSH public key to your AWS account](https://help.aliyun.com/document_detail/201472.html).
+You must now [add your SSH public key to your Aliyun account](https://help.aliyun.com/document_detail/201472.html).
 This operation is manual and needs to be repeated for each Aliyun region that you plan to use.
 Upon importing your key, Aliyun requires you to choose a 'name' for your key; ensure you set the same name on all Aliyun regions.
 This SSH key will be used by the python scripts to execute commands and upload/download files to your Aliyun instances.
 If you don't have an SSH key, you can create one using [ssh-keygen](https://www.ssh.com/ssh/keygen/):

 ```
-ssh-keygen -f ~/.ssh/aws
+ssh-keygen -f ~/.ssh/Aliyun
 ```

 **3. Configure the testbed**